250gramshalloumi cheese goat or feta cheese are also good choices

 Citrus Tahini Dressing

-In a mortar and pestle, crush 1 garlic clove with 1/2 tsp. of salt.
+In a mortar and pestle, crush 1 garlic clove with 1/2 teaspoon of salt.
 Mash until garlic and salt form a paste.

 In a medium bowl, combine the tahini, garlic paste, lemon juice, orange zest and juice.
 Slowly add 1/2 cup of water, whisking until the sauce is well blended.
 Taste and adjust to your liking.
 If the sauce is too thick, you can add a teaspoon of water at a time until you have reached the desired consistency.